 This article gives you more information on pricing in foreign currencies, for merchants with WooCommerce (Wordpress) integrations.

-Also to note : the amount that will be charged would always be slightly different to the expected, since different banks / card schemes use different rates and may also levy additional charges on the customer.
+Also to note : For non-local cards, the amount that will be charged to the customer's account will always be slightly different to the expected.